-An ICAX marine source heat pump will be installed in Maritime House at the east end of Shoreham Harbour to provide heating in place of the oil boilers which are currently being used.
+An ICAX marine source heat pump is being installed in Maritime House at the east end of Shoreham Harbour to provide heating in place of the oil boilers which are currently being used.

 ICAX designed an abstraction and rejection system to cope with the corrosive potential of salt water and biological growth and potential fouling from molluscs and other maritime debris.

 The ICAX heat pump is designed to provide a high temperature flow to the building so that the existing heat distribution system within Maritime House will not need to be refurbished.
 This will save time and avoid disruption so that the retrofit can proceed with minimum interruption to the work that goes on in the building.

 This 300 kW heat pump, like all other heat pumps, will emit no carbon dioxide on site.
 Because heat pumps avoid the need for combustion it will also issue no nitrogen dioxide, nor sulphur dioxide or any other gas or particulate matter in Shoreham.

 Heat pumps use electricity which may be generated from renewable electricity or from fossil fuel sources.
 The CO2 released at power stations is sometimes attributed to use of electricity for heating to imply that use of heat pumps is not entirely low carbon heating.
 However, the electricity generated for the National Grid has a dramatically reduced carbon factor now that coal fired generation is largely phased out and wind generated electricity is making an increased contribution.

-The electricity supplied to the heat pump in Shoreham Harbour will take advantage of the Virtual Power Plant being established in the Smarthubs SLES project to reduce the cost and carbon content of the electricity used by using Demand Side Management algorithms to match the use of electricity to times of excess supply where this can be achieved without compromising the heating or cooling requirements in the building.
+The electricity supplied to the heat pump in Shoreham Harbour will take advantage of the Virtual Power Plant being established in the Shoreham to reduce the cost and carbon content of the electricity used by using Demand Side Management algorithms to match the use of electricity to times of excess supply where this can be achieved without compromising the heating or cooling requirements in the building.

 The Electrification of Heat